 - How does the circulation of ideas and the materiality of the resources in question affect this relationship?

 - How do transnational factors (ideational, institutional and political economic) affect these relationships?

 When the theme is mining and hydrocarbon governance, the transnational must be at least as analytically important as the national.
-By the same token, the localized nature of minerals and hydrocarbons means that their extraction typically enrols sub-national actors in national and international dynamics.
-New subnational elites emerge with substantial power to influence the course of extractive industries.
+By the same token, the localised nature of minerals and hydrocarbons means that their extraction typically enrols sub-national actors in national and international dynamics.
+New subnational elites emerge, with substantial power to influence the course of extractive industries.
 The geography of resource extraction creates subnational constituencies with holding power.

-Subsoil resources also produce significant rents meaning that the politics of extractive industry governance are also the politics of financing mechanisms for the explicitly political (sometimes ideological) strategies of elites.
+Subsoil resources also produce significant rents, meaning that the politics of extractive industry governance are also the politics of financing mechanisms for the explicitly political (sometimes ideological) strategies of elites.

 The symbolic significance of subsoil resources means that ideas take on a potentially causal power.
-These include ideas of resource nationalism – the idea that natural resources should be managed above all for the needs of the nation, and therefore be controlled by the nation state for the ‘the people’ Linked to these ideas is the notion that anti-poverty policy instruments could be directly funded by taxes on mineral and hydrocarbon sectors.
+These include ideas of resource nationalism – the idea that natural resources should be managed above all for the needs of the nation, and therefore be controlled by the nation state for the ‘the people’.
+Linked to these ideas is the notion that anti-poverty policy instruments could be directly funded by taxes on mineral and hydrocarbon sectors.